-Some observers characterize China's tanker buildup as a centrally driven plan.
+Some observers characterize China's tanker buildup as a "centrally driven plan."
 This remains a point of contention.
 The authors' interviews with Chinese scholars familiar with the central government's current energy policies suggest that Beijing has no coherent plan at present for the creation of a national tanker fleet.
-However, articles from state-controlled Xinhua News Agency and China Daily feature analyst Luo Ping from the National Development and Reform Commission (NDRC)-affiliated Institute of Comprehensive Transportation calling for at least 60 percent of oil imports to be carried by Chinese shipping companies, which are now rapidly expanding their tanker fleets.7 According to China Daily, Peng Cuihong, a senior official at the Ministry of Communications' Water Transport Department, has stated that China will build additional oil tankers to reduce reliance on foreign tankers.8
+However, articles from state-controlled Xinhua News Agency and China Daily have called for at least 60 percent of oil imports to be carried by Chinese shipping companies, which are now rapidly expanding their tanker fleets.
+Peng Cuihong, a senior official at the Ministry of Communications' Water Transport Department, has stated that China will build additional oil tankers to reduce reliance on foreign tankers.4 Perhaps most significantly, a China Daily editorial states: